Skip to Main Content

 Say you’re using a 3 Mbps connection to download a 7.95 MB file.
 The download manager is telling you that your transfer rate is 372 KB per second.

 Your initial reaction might be that this is a slow transfer rate for your 3 Mbps connection.
 But remember – your connection is 3 megabits per second, and your download manager is quoting your transfer rate as kilobytes per second!
-You need to do the conversion from megabits to kilobytes.
+These numbers aren’t equivalent to each other, and you’re going to need to do the conversion from megabits to kilobytes.

 Calculating speed screenshot

 So, 3 Mbps converts to 375 KB per second.
 This means that you’re actually downloading your 7.95 MB file at close to your maximum download speed!
-If you’re not interested in doing the math (and who can blame you!), take a peek at SpeedGuide.net’s conversion calculator to check your own specific download and upload speed conversions.
+If you’re not interested in doing the math (and who can blame you!), take a peek at SpeedGuide.net’s conversion calculator to check your own specific download and upload speed conversions when it comes to the number of bytes.

-Knowing more about how your internet download and upload speeds are measured will help you assess the health of your Xplornet internet connection.
-If you notice consistent issues with your connection speeds, take a look at our “Speed Issues” troubleshooting page.
-If you can’t solve the issue with those tips, you can give us a call any time at 1-866-841-6001.
+Knowing more about how your Internet download and upload speeds are measured will help you assess the health of your Xplore Internet connection.
+If you notice issues with your connection speeds, give us a call anytime at 1-866-841-6001.